Deployment recommendations for school IT administrators

 - If schools allow the use of personal accounts by their students to access personal services, schools should be aware that these accounts belong to individuals, not the school.

-- IT administrators, school officials, and teachers should also consider ratings when picking apps from the Windows Store.
+- IT administrators, school officials, and teachers should also consider ratings when picking apps from the Microsoft Store.

 - If you have students or school personnel who rely on assistive technology apps that are not available in the Microsoft Store for Education, and who are using a Windows 10 S device, configure their device to Windows 10 Pro Education to allow the download and use of non-Microsoft Store assistive technology apps.
 See Switch to Windows 10 Pro Education from Windows 10 Pro or Windows 10 S for more info.